WebAssembly/component-model/design/mvp/Async.md

 resources with their own internal memory buffers (like a traditional channel or pipe) but, rather, more-primitive control-flow mechanisms that synchronize the incremental passing of parameters and results during cross-component calls.
-Higher-level resources like channels and pipes can then be defined in terms of these lower-level `stream` and `future` primitives, e.g.:
+Higher-level resources like channels and pipes could then be defined in terms of these lower-level `stream` and `future` primitives, e.g.:
 ```wit
 resource pipe {